soodoku/on-writing/README.md

     * Read it aloud.

     * Find the best word, which is not always the fanciest word.
-Consult a dictionary with usage notes, and a thesaurus.
+Consult a dictionary with usage notes and a thesaurus.

 * [V.S.
 Naipaul's Rules for Beginners](http://www.indiauncut.com/iublog/article/vs-naipauls-advice-to-writers-rules-for-beginners/) via India Uncut.